okta/okta-storage-swift/README.md

 let isFaceIDSupported = storageManager.isFaceIDSupported()
 ```

-## How to use this libary in Objective-C project
+## How to use this library in Objective-C project
 1. Include auto generated swift header file into your .m file.
 Swift header file contains objective-c representation of Okta swift classes.
 Please note that the name of header file consists of your project name and “-Swift” suffix.
 For example if your project name is AuthApp, then auto generated header file name will be “AuthApp-Swift.h”
 2. Start using programming components available in swift header file